User on boarding Walkthrough: Power Apps Portal way

 New user will accept the guest invite with mentioned email address and gets provisioned to the Customer Portal.

-Overall we learnt in the blog post “A No Code Solution” , pretty easy to on board users to a tenant using custom Power Apps Portal and leveraging the power of Power Automate to perform complex Microsoft Graph API User requests.
+Overall we learnt in the blog post “A Complete No Code Solution” , pretty easy to on board users to a tenant using custom Power Apps Portal and leveraging the power of Power Automate to perform complex Microsoft Graph API User requests.
 The Blog steps can be modified to achieve additional functionality for implementing of organizational process.